A Poincar\'e-Bendixson theorem for flows with arbitrarily many singular points: Examples

-There is a flow $w$ with an $\omega$-limit set which consists of two non-recurrent orbits and a subset of $\mathop{\mathrm{Sing}}(w)$ which is transversely a Cantor set as a set.
-Indeed, let be a non-recurrent orbit $O$ whose $\omega$-limit set is an exceptional minimal set $\mathcal{M}$ in a Denjoy flow.
-Consider a discontinuous flow whose singular point set is $\mathbb{T}^2 - O$ and replace $O$ with a flow box as Figure~\ref{bufb01}.
-Then the resulting flow is desired.
+\begin{lemma} There is a toral $C^\infty$ flow $w$ with an $\omega$-limit set of a point which is a quasi-semi-attracting limit quasi-circuit that is not locally connected and consists of two non-recurrent orbits and a subset of $\mathop{\mathrm{Sing}}(w)$ which is a transversely Cantor set as a set.
+Moreover, the flow can contain a non-recurrent point in the $\omega$-limit set whose orbit closure is not arcwise-connected. \end{lemma}

-There is a flow with an $\omega$-limit set consisting of singular points which is transversely a Cantor set.
-Indeed, let be a non-recurrent orbit $O$ whose $\omega$-limit set is an exceptional minimal set $\mathcal{M}$ in a Denjoy flow.
-Consider a trivial flow on $\mathbb{T}^2$ which consists of singular points and replace $O$ with a flow box which is a union of two flow boxes as Figure~\ref{bufb02}.
-Note that the dotted center line is a subset of $\mathop{\mathrm{Sing}}(v)$.
-Then the resulting toral flow is continuous such that the $\omega$-limit set of a non-singular point is $\mathcal{M}$.